 Real-Time Power-Aware Embedded Systems Design

-When considering ordinary mobile embedded systems, DVS may be directly applied without arising important issues.
-Nevertheless, in real-time systems, DVS needs to be adopted with caution, since responsiveness may be greatly affected.
-In hard real-time systems, catastrophic issues may occur due to timing constraint violations, which can lead to equipment damage or even loss of human life.
-Thus, several scheduling approaches, mainly based on runtime techniques, have been developed in order to cope with DVS in time-critical systems.
-However, simplified system specifications are generally considered, mainly, neglecting precedence and exclusion relations.
+When considering conventional mobile embedded systems, DVS may be directly applied without arising essential issues.
+Nevertheless, in real-time systems, DVS needs to be adopted with caution, since responsiveness may be significantly affected.
+In hard real-time systems, catastrophic problems may occur due to timing constraint violations, which can lead to equipment damage or even loss of human life.
+Thus, several scheduling approaches, mainly based on runtime techniques, have been developed to cope with DVS in time-critical systems.
+However, simplified system specifications are generally considered, primarily, neglecting precedence and exclusion relations.

 Additionally, there are situations in which finding a possible schedule using a runtime approach is not possible, even if such a program exist.
 This situation may become more severe when contemplating arbitrary precedence and exclusion relations.
 Furthermore, overheads, such as preemptions and frequency/voltage switching, are disregarded by most works.
 Indeed, if costs are neglected, tasks’ constraints may be affected, and even the gains obtained with DVS may be significantly reduced.

 This project aims to define and to implement defining models, methods for evaluation and design of hard real-time embedded systems considering dynamic voltage scaling, task’s overheads, precedence, and exclusion relations.